 Are gummy smiles common?

-Many people have gummy smiles.
-It’s more common in women than men.
-Gummy smiles impact 14% of the female population and 7% of the male population.
+Many people have gummy smiles, which are more common in women than men.
+Gummy smiles affect 14% of the female population and 7% of the male population.

-While some people embrace their unique smiles, many of our patients seek treatment to feel more confident.
-How many gummy smiles we see a year will vary, but they are not rare.
-You might notice it more in some people because they have a bigger smile or have a larger upper lip.
-If you feel self-conscious about your gummy smile, know that you’re not alone, and Dr. Izadi can help you.
+While some people embrace their unique smiles, many patients seek treatment to feel more confident.
+The number of gummy smiles we see a year will vary, but they are not rare.
+You might notice them more in some people because they have a bigger smile or a larger upper lip.
+If you feel self-conscious about your gummy smile, know you’re not alone, and Dr. Izadi can help you.

 Will my dental insurance cover my gummy smile?

 Dental insurance coverage for gummy smile treatments will vary from patient to patient.
 Some plans cover orthodontics or surgery if they deem it medically necessary.
-For example, if your gummy smile affects your bite or causes other dental issues, your dental insurance may cover the treatment.
-On the other hand, most dental insurance policies will not cover gummy smiles becaues it is a cosmetic procedure.
+For example, your dental insurance may cover the treatment if your gummy smile affects your bite or causes other dental issues.
+On the other hand, most dental insurance policies will not cover gummy smiles because they are a cosmetic procedure.

 Can I prevent a gummy smile?